 - Includes AI features across plans

-- Tightly integrates with Zoom Meetings
+- Tightly integrates with other Zoom apps and subscriptions

 - Can switch calls to video meetings